WayneLambert/portfolio/README.md

 ## The Word Counting App

 The word counting app is another demonstration of using Python to calculate the number of occurences of each of the words and letters used within the string input/pasted by the user.
 Again, no models are required for this app, however Django's view handles the request/response cycle and the rendering of the applicable context is handled using a Django template.

+## API Endpoints

+The blog app also has some API endpoints programmed in that can be used by a front-end developer with a framework such as React, Vue or Angular.

+These can be accessed by either going to <https://waynelambert.dev/api/blog/> to see the blog list view or to
+<https://waynelambert.dev/api/blog/1> to see the detail view.
+The '1' part of the url can be exchanged for any other valid primary key number for the post.

+These addresses expose the browsable endpoints that Django Rest Framework provides.

 ## License